Eukaryote

-The eukaryotes emerged within the archaeal phylum Promethearchaeota.
-Ignoring mitochondrial DNA (which is bacterial rather than archaeal), this would imply only two domains of life, Bacteria and Archaea, with eukaryotes incorporated among the Archaea.
-Eukaryotes first emerged during the Paleoproterozoic, likely as flagellated cells.
-The leading evolutionary theory is they were created by symbiogenesis between an anaerobic Promethearchaeota archaeon and an aerobic proteobacterium, which formed the mitochondria.
-A second episode of symbiogenesis with a cyanobacterium created the plants, with chloroplasts.
+Cladistically, eukaryotes emerged within the archaeal phylum Promethearchaeota, colloquially also known as "Asgard archaea".
+Ignoring mitochondrial DNA (which comes from a bacterial lineage rather than an archaeal one), this would imply only two domains of life, Bacteria and Archaea, with eukaryotes incorporated as a clade under the Archaea.

+Eukaryotes first emerged during the Paleoproterozoic, and the leading evolutionary theory is that they were the result of a metabolically mutualistic symbiogenesis between an anaerobic Promethearchaeota archaeon and an endosymbiont aerobic alphaproteobacterium (i.e. proto-mitochondrion) in response to the oxidative stress following the Great Oxygenation Event.
+A second symbiogenetic event between an eukaryotic host (a protist) and a beta-cyanobacteria endosymbiont during the Mesoproterozoic led to the latter becoming chloroplasts, and resulted in the evolution of the photosynthetic clade Archaeplastida, which includes all green algae, red algae, glaucophytes and land plants.